PaulWessel/DA1/README.md

 In order to build the DA1 book from source you will need some prerequisites.
 The exact installation will depend on your operating system.

+0. A UNIX or UNIX-like operating system or shell to understand Makefiles
-#.
-A recent GMT installation 6.x or higher
+1. A recent GMT installation 6.x or higher (www.generic-mapping-tools.org)
-#.
-The latex/pdflatex packages (TexLive, etc)
+2. The latex/pdflatex packages (TexLive or similar)

 If you have all prerequisites then you can build ERTH_DA1_book.pdf by typing